• Skip to main content

 More Southwestern-inspired soups and stews you’ll love!

-Get all my soup and stew recipes at: Soup and Stew Recipes – From A Chef’s Kitchen
+Get all my soup and stew recipes at Soup and Stew Recipes – From A Chef’s Kitchen

 Photo of a bowl of Southwestern Stuffed Pepper Soup on blue background with bread.

-Southwestern Unstuffed Pepper Soup
+Southwestern Stuffed Pepper Soup

-5 from 1 vote
+5 from 2 votes

 By: Carol | From A Chef’s Kitchen